Freelance Taxes 101: Everything You Need to Get Started

 Q3Jun 1 – Aug 31September 15

-Q4Sep 1 – Dec 31January 15 (following year)
+Q4Sep 1 – Dec 31January 15

 To learn how to handle this easily, read How to Pay Estimated Taxes Without Stress.